True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/overview.md

  3. **Predictions:** Predictions from the trained model.

  4. **Label Box:** Indicates which regions should be used for training.
 Manually drawn labels outside of a label box will not be used for training.
-In the figure below, the blue box is a label box.
+In the figure above, the blue box is a label box.

- 5. **ml_labels (experimental)** Labels used for live ML training.
+ 5. **ml_labels (experimental):** Labels used for live ML training.
 Experiment with live machine learning training using these labels.

  6. **Object Box:** Annotate individual objects with a bounding box.
 This type of annotation is used for training YOLO and other object detection methods.